 Now gently add your eggs in a single layer in the pot.
 If you just drop them in they will crack and adding them in a single layer ensures they cook evenly.

 Next cover the pot and bring to a boil.
 As soon as they boil remove the pot from the heat, but keep the lid on.
 This will trap the heat inside while the eggs continue to cook.

-If you boil the eggs for too long, or let them sit for too long in the hot water, the area around the yolk will turn an unappetizing greenish gray color.
-They are still perfectly fine to eat but they don’t look very nice.
+If you boil the eggs for too long or let them sit for too long in the hot water, the area around the yolk will turn an unappetizing greenish gray color.
+The hard-boiled eggs are still perfectly fine to eat but they don’t look very nice.

 As for peeling, I give them a tap against the counter to crack the shell then I peel it under running water.
 The water helps slip between the shell and membrane for easy removal.

-Add ~tsp of vinegar and salt.
+- Add ~1 teaspoon each of vinegar and salt.

-Cover pot with lid and bring to a boil.
+- Cover pot with lid and bring to a boil.

-Hard Boiled Eggs – Let stand for 15 minutes.
+- Hard Boiled Eggs – Let stand for 14 minutes.

-Peel under running water.
+- Peel eggs under running water.

 This recipe was originally published on FoxValleyFoodie.com November 19, 2014.